pinnacle-comp/lua-reference/classes/TagHandle.md

 <div class="language-lua"><pre><code>function TagHandle:output()
     -> <a href="/lua-reference/classes/OutputHandle">OutputHandle</a></code></pre></div>

-Get the output this tag is on.
+Gets the output this tag is on.

-Shorthand for `handle:props().output`.